gmc-code/PC-app-development/docs/tk_apps/tk_RPG_inventory.rst

 .. admonition:: Task

     #.
-Convert the terminal game above to a tkinter quiz game.
+Convert the terminal version to a tkinter version.

 ----

-Python terminal game
+Python tkinter version
 -------------------------

 This program simulates a shop game where the player can visit different stores, view items for sale, and buy items using their available gold.